ucamrc/grasshopper-puppet/README.md

 # Copy some timetable data to import onto the server
 local$ scp timetabledata.json devserver.ontheinternet:/opt/grasshopper-puppet/
 # Back to the server to run puppet
-devserver$ sudo provisioning/grasshopper/init.sh
+devserver$ sudo ./provisioning/grasshopper/init.sh

+# Now we have a server, put some data in it:
-devserver$ sudo provisioning/setup-via-api.sh admin.devserver.ontheinternet devserver.ontheinternet
+devserver$ sudo ./provisioning/setup-via-api.sh admin.devserver.ontheinternet devserver.ontheinternet
 devserver$ sudo stop grasshopper
 # This next step could take up to around 30mins if you have a slow server and lots of data!
 devserver$ sudo node /opt/grasshopper/etc/scripts/data/timetable-import.js -f timetabledata.json -a 1